Evan Roos

-Evan Roos (born 21 January 2000) is a South African rugby union player for Western Province in the Currie Cup and the Stormers in the United Rugby Championship.
+Evan Roos (born 21 January 2000) is a South African professional rugby union player for Western Province in the Currie Cup and the Stormers in the United Rugby Championship.
 He can play as a flank, eighth man or lock.

 Roos was called up to the South Africa Schools squad in 2018, making three appearances in the 2018 Under-19 International Series, and scoring a try in their match against France.